How to Use Gamification to Improve Your Loyalty Program

 Remember, the game is only fun if customers understand how to play it.

 What do your customers need to achieve to reach the incremental goals?
 What is the reward for these goals?
 Do the rewards increase in value with every new benchmark the customer reaches?
 What’s the ultimate “end prize” that you want customers to strive for?
+Will they feel a sense of accomplishment?

 Perhaps consider offering customers an instant reward purely for signing up.
 This ensures that customers immediately see rewards for their participation, and the lure of further (and bigger) rewards keeps them on the hook.
+Think of a simple reward system - people will continue along with they feel a sense of achievement.

 3. Keep Customers Aware of Their Own (And Each Other’s) Progress